 -Review from the Sunday New York Times - July 15, 1990

-- Naropa University Magazine is featuring Jill's environmental work on their cover, along with an article about her teaching in the on-line magazine.
+- Naropa University Magazine is featured Jill's environmental work on their Fall 2013 cover, along with an article about her teaching in the on-line magazine.

 More Blog Posts >